 Air compressors for the home or small shop have been advertised and sold with ridiculously inflated horsepower ratings.
-This was especially true before the year 2004, when the US government said it would enforce more honest ratings (see the end of this essay), and it seems to be returning to the marketplace after a year or two of spotty compliance.
+In 2004, the US government said it would enforce more honest ratings (see the end of this essay), but after a few years the nonsense returned to the marketplace and continues today.
 The specs and stickers on the unit likely do not tell the truth, and add confusion instead of critical information to buying decisions.
 But you do not need a testing laboratory to calculate true horsepower or CFM delivered.
 I will explain below how to estimate these ratings from pressure readings and elapsed time measurements.

 The way to measure true power is to measure the time it takes to pump the reservoir tank of known volume from a known starting pressure to a known ending pressure.
 Then you can figure the true CFM from the difference in starting and final pressures, times the volume of the tank, divided by the time it took to pump up.
 You can also time the pump-up cycle from the cut-in to the cut-out pressure, since that's how one usually runs a compressor.
 These true performance measurements are impossible to fake.